Woman sentenced for faking daughter’s terminal illness, pandering community donations - NewsBreak

 Lindsey Abbuhl was sentenced to four to six years in prison and was ordered to pay $8,529.90 in restitution to theft victims.
 She pleaded guilty to child endangering and theft.

-Authorities say the mother faked the girl’s illness and even led her to believe she didn’t have much longer to live.Thieves rifle through trucks at UPS facility in Highland Heights, steal packages
+Authorities say the mother faked the girl’s illness and even led her to believe she didn’t have much longer to live.Two shot, including Ross County Sheriff’s deputy, in Chillicothe

 She raised money by playing on the sympathy of friends, residents and even local college sports teams, investigators say.